lezhang-thu/bigger-better-faster-SAC/README.md

 # Generalizing soft actor-critic algorithms to discrete action spaces

-This repository implements the SAC-BBF agent in JAX (to be presented in PRCV 2024), building on [BBF](https://github.com/google-research/google-research/tree/master/bigger_better_faster).
+This repository implements the SAC-BBF agent in JAX (to be presented in **PRCV 2024**), building on [BBF](https://github.com/google-research/google-research/tree/master/bigger_better_faster).

 ## Setup
-To install the repository, simply run `pip install -r requirements.txt`. **Tested only on Python 3.10**
+To install the repository, simply run `pip install -r requirements.txt`. **Tested only on Python 3.10**.

 ## Training